 Take note:Sudden hair loss might be symptomatic of a larger health problem and a visit with your doctor is in order.
 It could also be an allergic reaction to shampoo or other hair care products.

 All is not lost, though; there are preventative measures to offset natural changes.
+Check out these tips on how to increase the rate of hair growth.

 1. Wash Less Frequently.